cedadev/jasmin-docs-hugo-relearn/content/For Cloud Tenants/cluster-as-a-service-slurm/_index.md

 In CaaS, a Slurm cluster consists of a single login node and several worker nodes.
-The Linux users and groups on the cluster are managed by the [Identity Manager](cluster-as-a-service-identity-manager) for the tenancy, meaning that SSH access to the nodes can be controlled using FreeIPA groups.
-User home directories are mounted on all nodes using a [shared storage cluster](cluster- as-a-service-shared-storage).
+The Linux users and groups on the cluster are managed by the [Identity Manager]({{< ref "cluster-as-a-service-identity-manager" >}}) for the tenancy, meaning that SSH access to the nodes can be controlled using FreeIPA groups.
+User home directories are mounted on all nodes using a [shared storage cluster]({{< ref "cluster-as-a-service-shared-storage" >}}).
 Slurm is configured with a single queue, to which all the compute hosts are added.

 The login node can optionally be assigned an external IP, however external IPs are a scarce resource in the JASMIN Cloud - if you want to preserve your